gokssu/Smack-Chat/README.md

 # Smack-Chat
 Implementation of Project from Devslopes Udemy course(Kotlin for Android: Beginner to Advanced ).
-Also, the clone application of Slack.